cotteux/RetiGemiProxy/README.md

 Need to install RNS with :

     pip install rns
+Don't forget to configure your browser with the proxy localhost:1965

 ##TODO
 * Redirect done by the server instead of the client